ArmenAivazian/goal-manager/README.md

     - a button is needed to mark a goal as a blocker that will be added to this page
 - Remove the "importance" field, or at least put it as an additional tagline
 - Divide the progress into conditional points, something like: 1.
 ToDo.
 2. In Progress.
 3. Almost finished.
 4. Finished
+- Change Goal to Direction and Sub-Goal to Goal
+- Change Percentage Goal to complet/all progress

 ### Bugs